alextanhongpin/clean-architecture-learn/03-architecture/golang/004-004-repository.md

 - can return more than one domain models type
 - does not imply one repo = one database table, this is wrong
 - can have business logic like unique constraints in db, converts those to domain errors
+- do not have types, as we do not qant the called to import the implementer types. as a rule, if sth needs to implement an interface, it should depend on the type

 Acts as a facade to
 - storage db